kacperbojakowski/final-project/06-education/5-degrees/index.md

   * HTML/CSS
   * DITA XML
   * Markdown
-* Learning about the trends, stanards, and practices:
+* Learning about the trends, standards, and practices:
   * Docs as Code,
   * Single sourcing and reuse,
   * Information architecture,